-In October 2019 there will be another opportunity for Sacred Heart Educators from our schools in Europe to attend a formation session in Joigny.
-This will be our eighth time there and each time is really special: the chance to hear and experience Sophie’s story in her own home as well as meet colleagues from across our European Network.
+In October 2022 there will be another opportunity for Sacred Heart Educators from our schools in Europe to attend a formation session in Joigny.
+This will be our ninth time there and each time is really special: the chance to hear and experience Sophie’s story in her own home as well as meet colleagues from across our European Network.
 Places are allocated through your Network Coordinators.

 Find out more about a previous session ... ( downloads)

 Comenius project: Austria, Ireland, Malta and Scotland

 Five Sacred Heart Schools (St Catherine’s Armagh, Northern Ireland; Mount Anville Secondary, Dublin; Kilgraston, Scotland; Sacred Heart Malta; and Sacré Coeur, Vienna) joined forces for a Comenius project on Social Awareness.
 Our older students worked in different social institutions on a voluntary basis, raised money for charity projects and shared Sacred Heart traditions when they finally personally met in Armagh, Vienna or Dublin.
 A definite highlight was the debate “Should Africa go it alone?” in April 2014 which involved 3 of the schools in Dublin.